blake-a-miller/README/README.md

 ### **The Session Layer**

 The fifth layer, the session layer, is the means for creating and maintaining simple and complex connections over networks.
-Like an event coordinator, the session layer facilitates a connection, or ***"SESSION"*** between two or several parties.
+The session layer facilitates a connection, or ***"SESSION"*** between two or several parties.
+The session layer can be confusing so as always, it's helpful for us to relate it to something we have a better understanding of.
+I like to think of the session layer as an event coordinator.

+Imagine you are planning a major event such as a wedding, ball, auction, party...literally any big event.
+To plan evertyhing for yourself could be extremely time consuming and challenging.
+An even coordinator will take care of tasks such as contacting and making a reservation (session) with other parties who are needed to execute the event.
+The session layer is doing precisely this when you are sending or receiving data from across the network.

 ### **The Presentation Layer**